mirayatech/mirayatech/README.md

 Currently, I'm working as a frontend developer.
 I'm excited to keep learning and growing as a software engineer, and I'm constantly amazed by how powerful software is in helping us achieve great things.

-I'm currently learning mobile development with React Native.
-You can follow my journey on [instagram](https://www.instagram.com/mirayatech/).

 </details>